-5.4 Sealed Sample — In order to illustrate or specify the indeterminable characteristics such as general appearance, degree of whiteness, colour, shade or print design of fabric, a sample has been agreed upon and sealed, the supply shall be in conformity with the sample in such respects.
+5.4 Sealed Sample

+In order to illustrate or specify the indeterminable characteristics such as general appearance, degree of whiteness, colour, shade or print design of fabric, a sample has been agreed upon and sealed, the supply shall be in conformity with the sample in such respects.

-5.4.1 The custody of the sealed sample shall be a matter of prior agreement between the buyer and the seller.
+The custody of the sealed sample shall be a matter of prior agreement between the buyer and the seller.